guusj/books/Warbreaker_BrandonSanderson.md

 _Yarda wouldn’t hesitate to send one soldier to die if it would mean time enough to get the rest of his troops into better position to attack_, Dedelin thought. _We are Idris.
 How can I ask anything less of my daughter than I’d demand of one of my troops?_
 It was just that thinking of Vivenna in the God King’s arms, being forced to bear that creature’s child . . . it nearly made his hair bleach with concern.
 That child would become a stillborn monster who would become the next Returned god of the Hallandren.
 _There is another way_, a part of his mind whispered. _You don’t have to send Vivenna. . . ._
 A knock came at his door.
 Both he and Yarda turned, and Dedelin called for the visitor to enter.
-He should have been able to guess whom it would be.
+He should have been able to guess who it would be.
 Vivenna stood in a quiet grey dress, looking so young to him still.
-Yet she was the perfect image of an Idris woman—hair kept in a modest knot, no makeup to draw attention to the face.
+Yet she was the perfect image of an Idrian woman—hair kept in a modest knot, no makeup to draw attention to the face.
 She was not timid or soft, like some noblewomen from the northern kingdoms.
 She was just composed.
 Composed, simple, hard, and capable.
 Idrian.
 “You have been in here for several hours, Father,” Vivenna said, bowing her head respectfully to Yarda.
 “The servants speak of a colorful envelope carried by the general when he entered.
 I believe I know what it contained.”
 Dedelin met her eyes, then waved for her to seat herself.
 She softly closed the door, then took one of the wooden chairs from the side of the room.
 Yarda remained standing, after the masculine fashion.
 Vivenna eyed the letter sitting on the desk.
 She was calm, her hair controlled and kept a respectful black.
 She was twice as devout as Dedelin, and—unlike her youngest sister—she never drew attention to herself with fits of emotion.
 “I assume that I should prepare myself for departure, then,” Vivenna said, hands in her lap.